Vietnam's VietJet seen close to major Airbus order

-Vietnamese low-cost airline VietJet is in talks with Airbus EAD.PA about an order for as many as 100 jets worth up to $10 billion (6.24 billion pounds), sources familiar with the discussions said on Tuesday.
+Vietnamese low-cost airline VietJet is in talks with Airbus EAD.PA about an order for as many as 100 jets worth up to $10 billion, sources familiar with the discussions said on Tuesday.

 A French government source had expressed hope the provisional deal would be signed in front of visiting Vietnamese Prime Minister Nguyen Tan Dung in Paris on Wednesday, setting the stage for 60 firm orders for medium-haul aircraft as well as options for 30 more.